 It has been my direct experience as well as from hearing hundreds of client experiences that there are three distinct phases of Kundalini.
-Most literature is focused on the first phase either because it is an intellectualization of the Kundalini process without direct experience (there is a lot of this out there) or because the author or experiencer has not reached past the first phase themselves.
+Most literature is focused on the first phase either because it is an intellectualization of the Kundalini process without direct experience (there is a lot of this out there) or because the first phase is much more common than the second or third.

 The first phase of Kundalini is talked about a fair amount.
 This is in general the processing of the first three chakras.
 This is what 90 percent (yes, I made that number up) of people who are experiencing Kundalini are working through (if they are actually experiencing a Kundalini awakening and not a stirring or different type of awakening such as a Top Down awakening, channeling, psychic abilities, etc).
 When Kundalini arises out of the base of the spine it does so with a primary objective- to clear a path so it can flow.
 What is blocking it you may ask?
 Well, all of the emotions, traumas, physical experiences (such as that nasty fall on your tailbone, broken bones, whiplash, and repetitive stress for example), and physical processes (such as diseases) that are causing issues in your body.
 This is obviously a lot of material.